ylu999/SORM/doc/readme.txt

+1. **IMPORTANT: TableContext.updatePOFiles() will be manually called by developer themselves.
+2. Function loadPOTables will be called by DBManager in static block.
-1. We support one and only one primary key for each table.
+3. We support one and only one primary key for each table.
-2. Try your best to use boxing objects instead of primitive types.
+4. Try your best to use boxing objects instead of primitive types.